OpenLiberty/demo-devmode/README.md

 10. Connect to the debug port 7777 with a debugger.

-11. When you are done use ctrl-c to terminate liberty:dev mode and stop your server.
+11. When you are done use ctrl-c to terminate dev mode and stop your server.